mdw-tools/gitreview/README.md

 Specifying the 'default' branch:

-This tool assumes that the default branch of all repositories is 'main'.
+This tool assumes that the default branch of all repositories is 'master'.
 If a repository uses a non-standard default branch (ie. 'master', 'trunk') and you want this tool to focus  reviews on commits pushed to that branch instead, run the following command: